 9 Effective Ways to Improve Lead Nurturing with Automation

-All lead nurturing activities begin with proper segmentations.
+All lead nurturing activities begin with proper segmentation.
 So, the first way to improve lead nurturing is by improving email list segmentation.
-And that will be our first point of concern in this list.
+And that will be our first point of concern on this list.

 I. Advanced Contact List Segmentation

-When you segment your leads properly, it becomes easy to send relevant emails to each list.
+When you segment your leads properly, it becomes easy to build and send relevant emails to each list.
 You cannot expect a 60-year old entrepreneur taking interest in stuffed toys unless he/she has a kid and previously he/she did browse in that category.
 It is very complicated to do it manually.
-That’s why trusting an automation tool to bucket all your leads is a good idea.
+That’s why trusting a strong automation tool to bucket all your leads is a good idea.
 Since marketing is all about personalization and relationship building, segmentation can happen on the basis of:

 - Demographics like age, gender, location, country, religion, etc.